 The Idaho Immunization Program (IIP) manages the Vaccines for Children (VFC) program and houses and maintains Idaho’s Immunization Reminder Information System (IRIS).

 The IIP administers the federal Vaccines for Children program in Idaho.
-All vaccines recommended by the Advisory Committee on immunization Practices (ACIP) are supplied at no cost, through a combination of federal and state funding, for Idaho children ages 0 through 18 years.
+Vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) are supplied at no cost, through federal or state funding, for eligible Idaho children ages 0 through 18 years.
 Providers must be enrolled with the IIP to receive the vaccine.

 Any healthcare provider who serves children 0 through 18 years of age, wants to provide childhood vaccines through the federal VFC program, has a current medical license in good standing, and has independent prescription writing authority for vaccines may enroll with the IIP.

-Healthcare providers who want to enroll can begin by contacting the IIP by phone (208-334-5931) or email (IIP@dhw.idaho.gov).
+Healthcare providers who want to enroll can begin by contacting the IIP by phone at 208-334-5931 or email at IIP@dhw.idaho.gov.
 New provider enrollment involves the following steps:

 - Completing the new provider enrollment packet

-- Acquiring the required vaccine storage and handling equipment
+- Acquiring vaccine storage and handling equipment that meets program requirements

 - Assigning staff members (primary and back-up) to be responsible for vaccine management and training